-Language: Including special words or lingo is a powerful way to make their viewers feel like they are insiders.
+Language: Includingspecial words or lingo is a powerful way to make your viewers feel like they are insiders.
 This again taps into the concept of creating a club like community for your channel.

 For us we use a few native Maori words and some NZ slang and people who watch our videos often get to know these words and their meanings.
 Some even comment to us in Te Reo Maori (the New Zealand Native tongue)

 YouTube has a community setting where you can post images, comments and polls.
 At this stage, most channels with over 1000 subscribers will be granted access to the YouTube community tab.
 This features allows creators to build and foster their community by connecting with them directly in other ways rather than just posting videos.

 It’s a great tool to empower and engage with your youtube community.
 It’s also a great way to ask your subscribers want they want to see more of on your tube channel which can be invaluable information to help you tweak your content and grow a successful viewer focused channel.

 Engaging with the YouTube community tab allows you to build greater intimacy with your audience and as a bi-product viewers you may notice viewers will become more loyal to you, your brand and your content.

 Posts on the community tab can also appear in their subscribers feeds, making it a great tool to remind your subscribers about your channel.
 So if you’re not using the community tab, get started and take advantage of this valuable tool that can help you foster your YouTube community.